qd29/SCIP/README.md

     > developmental delay     DD
     - b.
 Example file available at `./hg[19/38]_files/demo/search_terms_demo.txt`.

 *The above set-up steps are required only once, except for updating the `cohort_CNV` file to include CNVs from family members of the current case (step 14).
-Periodic updates of some annotation file (e.g., OMIM, GenCC, ClinGen) may be recommended.
+Periodic updates of some annotation files (e.g., OMIM, GenCC, ClinGen) may be recommended.
 See Table S4 of the SCIP manuscript for details.*

 **Running the SCIP Variant Filtration Module**